benlei/ATT-Uverse-Automated-Router-Rebooter/README.md

 # ATT U-verse Automated Router Rebooter

 This script allows you to schedule a reboot of your AT&T U-verse router (Tested on 5268AC).
 Unfortunately the 5268AC router has a bug which causes network latency over time (more so when using Gigabit Fiber).
+It does a broadband reboot (which is supposedly sufficient according to original author of this repo).

 # Installation